 Mercury vs. Travelers Insurance

-Mercury and Travelers score very similarly when it comes to their prices, with Travelers being significantly cheaper for younger drivers, and Mercury being less expensive for older drivers.
+Mercury and Travelers score very similarly when it comes to their prices.
+Travelers is significantly cheaper for younger drivers, and Mercury is less expensive for older drivers.
 Travelers has a better record in customer service.
 It earned 3 stars in the claims satisfaction study, whereas Mercury could only notch up two Travelers also offers more discounts and optional coverages than Mercury.
-We would advise you to lean towards Travelers unless you are specifically interested in the Mechanical Protection or if you’re an older driver.
+We would advise you to lean towards Travelers.
+Unless you show specific interest in the Mechanical Protection or if you’re an older driver.

 Mercury’s Expert Thoughts